 - …be eligible for prizes for: first found, longest, heaviest mushrooms!

 - …see cooking demos, taste samples, & receive recipes!

 - …enjoy finger foods, alcohol, & N/A beverages

 Currently, more than 5 million Americans have Alzheimer’s disease and that number is expected to grow to as many as 16 million by 2050.
 Our future is at risk and we must come together to change the course of this disease.

-Please support my efforts by making a donation.
-All funds raised benefit the Alzheimer’s Association and its work to enhance care and support programs and advance research toward methods of treatment, prevention and, ultimately, a cure for Alzheimer’s disease.
+All funds raised benefit the Cure Alzheimer’s Fund and its work to enhance care and support programs and advance research toward methods of treatment, prevention and, ultimately, a cure for Alzheimer’s disease.

 Thanks for reading and considering attending the event.
 This means a lot to Courtney, her family, and mine.